 Holding 23 tracks and features from Ol Dirty Bastard, Phoebe Bridgers and Cactus Jack superstars in Travis Scott and Don Toliver — whose upcoming solo albums are set to drop in 2023 — SOS is everything SZA fans have been wishing for since her 2017 full-length effort.
 With a breadth of sounds and sizzling vocals from the TDE songstress, SOS seems more “Special” than any other project to drop this year.

-Earning 318,000 first-week units — quickly on pace to achieve RIAA Platinum certification — SZA’s first-ever No. 1 album is also the fifth-biggest debut of 2022.
+Earning 318,000 first-week units — quickly achieving RIAA Platinum certification — SZA’s first-ever No. 1 album was also the fifth-biggest debut of 2022.
 SOS garnered the biggest streaming week ever for an R&B album, and the third-largest of 2022 among all albums, per Billboard.
+SZA also teased the record’s forthcoming deluxe, which is said to include 10 new tracks.

 Of the album’s highlights, Travis Scott’s ad-libs on the trap-influenced “Low” offer a glimpse into his feature on “Open Arms,” which is a simplistic, guitar-led switch-up to Trav’s usual 808-heavy forte.
 Other banger cuts like “Seek and Destroy,” “Used,” “Too Late,” “Kill Bill,” and the previously-released “Shirt” make way for glistening R&B performances on “Snooze,” “Gone Girl” and “Blind.”